These By Laws relate only to 7th grade teams, 8th grade teams, and

 Regionals all have a specific meeting date established by the BOC and a window of dates in which the regional must be scheduled.
 Check the SPORTS CALENDAR, the website, and our mailings for these dates.

 a.
 REGIONAL MEETINGS or the Fax /E-mail Seeding Process require mandatory attendance or participation by each school.
-The penalty for failure to be represented at the Regional Organizational Meetings or participate in the Fax/E-mail Seeding Process (in any/all sports) is probation for 3 years.
+The penalty for failure to be represented at the Regional Organizational Meetings or participate in the Fax/E-mail Seeding Process (in any/all sports) is probation for 1 year and any subsequent violation, within that 1 year period, would add an additional 2 years of probation to the school.
+Any subsequest violatons within the 2 year extension would be brought to the SIJHSAA BOC for review.

 b.
 Probation means that if the school or any of its representatives are found guilty of additional violations which also warrant probation, the school may be suspended from state series competition in all SIJHSAA sports for one calendar year.